August 4

 4. St. John Vianney attempted to run away from Ars four times!
 This was because he really wanted to become a monk.
 After his fourth attempt, he finally decided that it was not to be.

-5. Commemorating the 150th anniversary of St. John Vianney’s death in 2009, Pope Benedict XVI declared the Year for Priests.
-He wrote a Letter to Clergy where he encouraged all priests to look to the Curé of Ars as an example of dedication to one’s priestly vocation.
+5. Commemorating the 150th anniversary of St. John Vianney’s death in 2009, Pope Benedict XVI declared 2009 the Year for Priests.
+He wrote a Letter to the Clergy where he encouraged all priests to look to the Curé of Ars as an example of dedication to one’s priestly vocation.

 Prayer to St. John Vianney